mattjsharp/Dragonfly/README.md

 ```

 ## Notes
 When compiling a game with the library, only use the headers provided from this implementation of the dragonfly engine.
 It should still be compatable with all dragonfly games (eventually).
+That being said, I have servearl issues with the engine iself, particularly with how it is written.

+Issues:
+- Inconsistient use and mixing of standard libraries (e.g. not using c++ versions of c libraires and opting to do things the c way)
+- Inconsistient return codes throughout modules (integers, booleans)
+- Handling raw pointers unnecessarily.